-- Scores have been placed on reserve in the library to inform your practice/performance.
-Ensemble members are expected to listen, while following the score, to each of their assigned pieces within the first week of each repertoire rotation. - \circ $\,$ Know the function of your part for each section of every assigned work. - Determine what other instruments have the same part as you.
-Mark this in your part. - Listen for how the ensemble on the recording interprets the articulation markings?
-Ask yourself, "Do I agree with that interpretation?" - Before using rehearsal time to ask a question about a note/rhythm problem in your part, please check the score. - Youtube Study Recordings: - Concert 1: Community, Connection, and Celebration - Concert 2: Echoes and Reverberations - Concert 3: Real or Imagied? - Concert 4: To Amuse and Beguile - We have responsibilities to the composer, the audience, and each other, as well as a responsibility to the development of our own personal musical standards. - Individual parts must be learned outside of the rehearsal process.
+- Before using rehearsal time to ask a question about a note/rhythm problem in your part, please check the score. - We have responsibilities to the composer, the audience, and each other, as well as a responsibility to the development of our own personal musical standards. - Individual parts must be learned outside of the rehearsal process.
 Therefore, the music for each concert must be picked-up and practiced before rehearsals begin.
 Ideally, students should be able to "play the page" at the first rehearsal, and then continue to improve for each rehearsal. - When we PREPARE to the BEST of our abilities for EVERY rehearsal, then we should feel good about the rehearsal no matter what the musical result.
 Nobody can do more than 100%.
-The question is, are YOU preparing to the best of your abilities?
+The question is, are you doing your 100%?